Agoda Hero Banner

 2. Car park

-5. Restaurant
+5. Massage

 "Found out that Akasaka can be a very well connected hub to many parts of Tokyo since it's very central and has different metro lines running through.
 This hotel was very close to the metro station and not far from amenities in Akasaka.
 The restaurant scene around it tends to be a bit upscale and it's only facing the government buildings, so you need to walk a little bit towards Akasaka center or take the metro for more choices.
 Nonetheless the hotel was one of the best APA I stayed in.
 On a remark, I cannot ignore the ultra-nationalist booklets and leaflets left by the Hotel Chain CEO in every room.
 The content of these books is highly questionable, and full with pictures of the founder, often in tacky attire, to complement that.
 The nationalist material cast a very bad image over Japan and the hotel chain.
 If you can get over this part, it's a good hotel per se.
 If you are concerned about who are you giving your money to, you might consider other options."